Open Now ?

 Abrasion and Pipe Wear

-Abrasion and pipe wear are common causes of slab leaks, particularly in cases where pipes are in constant contact with rough surfaces.
-Over time, the water flowing through the pipes, especially hot water, can cause the pipes to rub against concrete, rocks, or other nearby pipes.
+Abrasion and pipe wear are frequent culprits for slab leaks.
+When pipes are in constant contact with rough surfaces, they?re at risk.
+Over time, flowing water, particularly hot water, can cause pipes to rub against concrete, rocks, or other pipes.

 When water heaters are involved, the constant hot water flow can exacerbate this wear and tear.
 Regular maintenance of the plumbing system and re-piping older or worn sections can help prevent slab leaks caused by abrasion.